-In this subsection, the influence of the rest period concerning the total amount of charge released by the battery until the first reach of U{end} will be studied.
-For this purpose, several experiments were achieved.
+In the following, several experiments will be presented.
 Each experiment contains a first discharge that is stopped at a certain value of the load or discharge voltage, which is higher than 5V.
 Then, after 1 hour of rest period, the discharge is resumed until the $U{end} = 5$ V is reached.
 All the discharges have been made at the same rate, by using the load with resistance of 2.35 Ω .
 For each of these experiments, the total amount of charge released is computed and is compared with the charge released by a discharge without rest period (it is achieved at the same rate, and is stopped at $U{end}=5$ V).

-In table 7, for each experiment are presented: the initial open circuit voltage, $U{OC,i}$, the load voltage at time when the rest period is started, U{load} , the charge released, Q{rel} , as well as time t{end} when U{end} is reached.
+In table 8, for each experiment are presented: the initial open circuit voltage, $U{OC,i}$, the load voltage at time when the rest period is started, U{load} , the charge released, Q{rel} , as well as time t{end} when U{end} is reached.
 For a better comparison with the discharge without rest period, t{end} does not contain the length of the rest period.